-ARTICLE III Town Commissioners
+ARTICLE III Mayor and Commissioners

-§ C3-1.
+- § C3-1.
 Composition; terms; elections.
 [Amended 12-6-1983 by Res.
 No. 83-1; 2-6-1990 by Res.
-No. 90-1]

-- A. All legislative powers of the Town shall be vested in the Mayor and Commissioners of the Town of Perryville, consisting of a Mayor and four (4) Commissioners, who shall be elected as hereinafter provided and who shall hold office for a term of two (2) years or until their successors are elected and qualified.
+No. 90-1, 1-7-2020 by Res 2020-01, 12-6-2022 by Res.
+2022-01, 8-1-2023 by Res.
+2023-01] - A. All legislative powers of the Town shall be vested in the Mayor and Commissioners of the Town of Perryville, consisting of a Mayor and four (4) Commissioners, who shall be elected as hereinafter provided and who shall hold office for a term of three (3) years or until their successors are elected and qualified.
 Newly elected Commissioners, including the Mayor, having taken their oaths of office as prescribed herein, shall take office on or before the second Monday following their election.
-Commissioners holding office at the time this Charter becomes effective shall continue to hold office for the term for which they were elected and until the succeeding Commissioners take office under the provisions of this Charter.
-Effective with the election to be held in May of 1990, a Mayor and two (2) Commissioners shall be elected so that the Board shall then consist of a Mayor and five (5) Commissioners.
-The following year, in May 1991, two (2) additional Commissioners shall be elected so that the Board shall then consist of a Mayor and four (4) Commissioners.
-For the purposes of the Charter and the Code of Perryville, the terms "Mayor and Council," "Mayor and Commissioners," "Commissioners" and "Board of Commissioners" shall all be interchangeable and shall all be defined as the Mayor and Commissioners of the Town of Perryville, as provided for in this Article III. - B. Town Commissioners and the Mayor shall be elected at large by a majority vote of all registered voters of the Town of Perryville casting a ballot in said election.
+For the purposes of the Charter and the Code of Perryville, the terms "Mayor and Council," "Mayor and Commissioners," "Commissioners" and "Board of Commissioners" shall all be interchangeable and shall all be defined as the Mayor and Commissioners of the Town of Perryville, as provided for in this Article III. - B. Except as provided in subsection C. of this section Town Commissioners and the Mayor shall be elected at large by a majority vote of all registered voters of the Town of Perryville casting a ballot in said election. - C. A qualified candidate shall be deemed elected without the necessity of the conduct of an Election under Article V of this Charter when: - (1) In the case of the office of the Mayor, only one qualified candidate files a certificate of nomination under § C5-8, and that candidate is the elected incumbent Mayor; and - (2) In the case of the office of Commissioner the number of qualified candidates who file certificates of nomination under § C5-8 equals or is less than the number of Commissioners to be elected to office at the election, and all candidates are elected incumbent Commissioners.

 § C3-2.
 Qualifications.
 [Amended 12-6-1983 by Res.
-No. 83-1]
+No. 83-1, 12-6-22 by Res.
+2022-01]

-Commissioners shall have resided in the Town for at least one (1) year immediately preceding their election and shall be registered voters of the Town.
-Commissioners shall maintain a permanent residence in the Town during their term of office.
+The Mayor and Commissioners shall have resided in the Town for at least one (1) year immediately preceding their election and shall be registered voters of the Town.
+The Mayor and Commissioners shall maintain a permanent residence in the Town during their term of office.

 § C3-3.
 Compensation.
 [Amended 12-6-1983 by Res.
 No. 83-1; 2-6-1990 by Res.
-No. 90-1]
+No. 90-1, 12-6-22 by Res.
+2022-01]

 Neither the Mayor nor any Commissioner shall receive any compensation for his services as such unless an ordinance is adopted providing for compensation.
 Prior to the adoption of such an ordinance, a public hearing shall be conducted.
 Prior to said hearing, public notice of the time and location of the hearing, as well as the purpose of the hearing, shall be advertised in a newspaper having general circulation within the Town of Perryville at least twice, in two (2) separate weeks, with the first such publication being not less than fifteen (15) days prior to the hearing and not more than twenty (20) days prior to the hearing and the second publication being not more than ten (10) days before the hearing and not less than three (3) days before the hearing.
 Any such compensation approved shall not take affect during the current term of any existing Commissioner.
+The Mayor and Commissioners may be paid such necessary bona fide expenses incurred in service on behalf of the Town as authorized by the Mayor and Commissioners.